How Customer Engagement can help Financial Institutions

 Conversational platforms help streamline your communications with your customers and keep them engaged.

 All the interactions with your customers on mobile channels, including push notifications, offers on their home screens, and other recommendations, will come under mobile communications.

-These touchpoints are critical in creating an engaged set of customers because people are likely to spend time on your mobile applications considering banking, payments etc is becoming a digital-first for most.
+These touchpoints are critical in creating an engaged set of customers because people are likely to spend time on your mobile applications considering banking, payments, etc becoming a digital-first for most.

-Use data intelligence to formulate personalised, relevant and contextual nudges and suggestions
+Use data intelligence to formulate personalized, relevant, and contextual nudges and suggestions

 3) Personal Finance Management tool